 Many chicken-keepers recommend feeding chickens pumpkin or squash seeds for a week each fall and spring to help prevent internal parasite overloads.
-However, despite being frequently recommended for worm prevention, no evidence exists that proves efficacy of the seeds from these plants as a dewormer in chickens.
+However, despite being frequently recommended for worm prevention, no evidence exists that proves efficacy of the seeds from these plants as a natural dewormer in chickens.
 One reason: There has been no driving economic reason to fund such studies.

 There has, however, been an increase in concern over parasitic worms becoming resistant to all commercially available synthetic dewormers.
-As such, researchers have studied other livestock using the seeds of the gourd family plants, hoping that natural dewormers can be found to replace the synthetic anthelmintics that are becoming ineffective.
+As such, researchers have studied other livestock using the seeds of the gourd family plants, hoping that a natural dewormer can be found to replace the synthetic anthelmintics that are becoming ineffective.

-It seems reasonable to believe that if these seeds can reduce parasitic worms in other animals, they might also help in poultry.
+It seems reasonable to believe that if these seeds can reduce parasitic worms in other animals, they might also help as a natural dewormer in poultry.

 Why Deworm Chickens?

-It’s normal for healthy chickens to have some level of these worms, but the worms attach to the stomach lining or otherwise feed off the chickens and prevent them from absorbing all the nutrients that they ingest.
+It’s normal for healthy chickens to have some level of these worms.
+But the worms attach to the stomach lining or otherwise feed off the chickens and prevent them from absorbing all the nutrients that they ingest.

 Deworming the flock periodically helps prevent worm loads from becoming too high.
 That’s why it might be beneficial for chickens to be fed raw (whole or ground) pumpkin or squash seeds free choice for a week each spring and fall as a natural preventative measure.

 “This is true for the other members of the gourd family, too,” she says.

 The seeds from Cucurbitaceae family members are coated with cucurbitacin, which is believed to be responsible for their anthelmintic properties.
-The substance paralyzes the worms and their larvae, so the parasites can be flushed out of the chickens’ system.
+The substance paralyzes worms and their larvae.
+Then the parasites can be flushed out of the chickens’ system.

 Because chickens are so entertained when eating them, many chicken-keepers feed whole squash, pumpkins, cucumbers and melons throughout the year.
 We regularly cut a pumpkin, squash, gourd or melon in half and place it in the chicken run or coop to watch the fun.

 Our roosters normally call the hens to food whenever we add it to the run but don’t stop to eat it themselves.
-However, it’s a different story when a fruit from the gourd family is introduced; they’ll sit down and feast immediately.
+However, it’s a different story when a fruit from the gourd family is introduced.
+They’ll sit down and feast immediately.